-This tea is a true Wakoucha, a Japanese-grown red tea—a rare treat outside Japan.
+This tea is a true Wakoucha, a Japanese-grown "red" (black) tea—a rare treat outside Japan.
 Light and smooth, this tea has bright notes and a natural sweetness.
 Loosely translated as "red riches and honors", Benifuki (benifuuki) is a delight hot or iced.
-Grown by our friend Konishi-san, a small tea farmer in Shizuoka, Japan.
+Grown by our friend Konishi-san, a small tea farmer in the Haibara Dist, Shizuoka Pref., Japan.

 Premium Japanese black tea from the Benifuki cultivar (an assamica and sinensis hybrid).

 8 oz Cup

 - Scoop a level teaspoon of tea into infuser.

 - Pour 8 oz. of water over tea leaves.

 - Steep tea for 3-5 minutes (depending on taste preference).